Recent from talks

 History

-The programs were started in 1985 by James Basker, a professor at Barnard College in New York, who was a Rhodes Scholar and earned a master's degree from University of Cambridge and a doctorate from University of Oxford.[5]
+[edit]The programs were founded in 1985 by James Basker, who is no longer affiliated with the programs.
+Basker is a professor at Barnard College in New York, is a former Rhodes Scholar, and earned a master's degree from University of Cambridge and a doctorate from University of Oxford.[4]
 In the 1990s, the program offered summer courses in the humanities, social sciences, and the creative arts to American high school sophomores, juniors, and seniors.[2]
 The courses were held on university campuses at Cambridge, Oxford, or Paris, and included field trips.[2]

 As of 2020, Oxbridge Academic Programs also offered educator seminars, offering teachers the chance to study subjects such as environmental studies and mathematics with academic scholars, writers, and public figures at Oxford and Cambridge.[5]